nemo794/nisarqa/doc/product_specs/01_intro_and_overview.md

 # Introduction

-For the NASA-ISRO Synthetic Aperture Radar (NISAR) mission (https://nisar.jpl.nasa.gov/), the NASA Science Data System (SDS) will produce global Quality Assurance (QA) products for Level-1 (L1) and Level-2 (L2) L-band science data products.
+For the NASA-ISRO Synthetic Aperture Radar (NISAR) mission (https://nisar.jpl.nasa.gov/), the NASA Science Data System (SDS) will produce Quality Assurance (QA) products for all nominal Level-1 (L1) and Level-2 (L2) L-band science data products.
 The QA products will contain quality metrics, summary statistics, and plots of science data; they will be distributed publicly and freely through the NASA Alaska Satellite Facility Distributed Active Archive Center alongside the L1 and L2 products.

 These QA parameters will provide the scientific community with a comprehensive perspective on the quality of NISAR products at a global scale and enable efficient analysis without the need to download extensive L1/L2 science data.